 *The taxable estate is the total above the exemption of $2.193 million.

 **The rate threshold is the point at which the marginal estate tax rate goes into effect.

 The estate tax is a tax levied on the estate of a recently deceased person before their money or property is passed on to their heirs.
 It is sometimes called the “death tax” and only applies to estates worth a particular amount, which varies by state.
 It shouldn’t be confused with the inheritance tax, which some states apply to money after it has been inherited.

 While there is no inheritance tax in Washington, but another state’s inheritance tax could apply to you.
 For example, in Pennsylvania, the inheritance tax applies if the dead person lived there, even if the inheritor lives out of state.

 Washington Gift Tax

 Washington has no gift tax, so you’ll only be subject to the federal gift tax, which says you can give up to $15,000 to discrete individuals without any tax implications in 2021.
 That number goes up to $16,000 in 2022.

 The Washington estate tax is not portable for married couples.
 When both spouses die, only one exemption of $2.193 million applies.

 Federal Estate Tax

 In addition to the Washington estate tax, there is a federal estate tax you may have to pay, but the exemption is much higher.
-The federal estate tax exemption is $11.18 million in 2018.
+The federal estate tax exemption is $11.70 million in 2021, going up to $12.06 million in 2022.
 It is portable between spouses.
-This means that by taking certain legal steps, a couple can protect up to $22.36 million from estate taxes.
+This means that by taking certain legal steps, a couple can protect up to $24.12 million from estate taxes.